matthewyjiang/ee354_final_project/README.md

 # ee354_final_project

-Blind Maze Game by Matthew Jiang and Kelvin Cao, A.K.A Ash Ketchum Saves Pikachu -_-
+Blind Maze Game for **Digilent Nexys A7** by Matthew Jiang and Kelvin Cao, A.K.A Ash Ketchum Saves Pikachu -_-

 ## Game Objective